ArnavCodes1000101/python_assignment_IIT/README.md

 # Image Transformation Project

-## Overview

-* **Q10:** Image Transformation Using Matrices
+This project is made in **Python using Google Colab**.

+It has two questions:

+* **Q10:** Apply different image transformations using matrices.
-* **Q11:** Interactive Image Transformation Toolbox
+* **Q11:** Make a simple Image Transformation Toolbox where the user can choose different transformations from a menu.

+I used Python libraries like NumPy, Matplotlib and PIL for this project.

+---

-# Q10 – Image Transformation Using Matrices
+# Q10 - Image Transformations Using Matrices

+## What is the aim?

+The aim of this question is to take an image and apply different transformations to it using **2 × 2 matrices**.

 The transformations used are:

 1. Scaling
 2. Rotation
-3. Horizontal Shearing
+3. Shearing
-4. Reflection in Y-axis
+4. Reflection
-5. Projection onto X-axis
+5. Projection

+The program also checks the **rank of each matrix** to see if any information is lost.

+---

 ## Libraries Used

 ```python
 import numpy as np
 import matplotlib.pyplot as plt
 from PIL import Image
 from google.colab import files
 ```

-numpy and matplotlib are self explanatory
+### NumPy

+I used NumPy for:

+* Creating matrices
+* Matrix multiplication
+* Finding matrix rank

+### Matplotlib

+I used Matplotlib to display the images.

 ### PIL

-PIL (Python Imaging Library) is used to open and process the uploaded image.
+PIL is used to open and work with the uploaded image.

-### Google Colab Files
+### Google Colab files

-This is used to upload an image directly from the computer.
+This is used so that I can upload an image from my computer.

+---

-# Image Upload
+# Uploading the Image

 The program first asks the user to upload an image.